Dynamically Types Boxes#

 (C++ API) Wraps an

-, restricting copying and ensuring destruction to prevent programmer error.
-Theunique_box
+amongoc_box, restricting copying and ensuring destruction to prevent programmer error.
+Theunique_boxis move-only.- Header:

 Note